jmmoore/announcements/README.md

 ## Give a Talk
 * Great way to learn about a topic of interest.
-* Any development or design subject is appropriate.
+* Anything related to development is appropriate
 * Could be practice for presentation at a professional conference.